-We do everything reasonable within our power and control to prevent unauthorised use or disclosure of personal information we collect and hold.
-However, to the maximum extent permitted by law, we are not responsible for events arising from unauthorised use of or access to personal information except to the extent that such unauthorised use or access is as a result of our failure to comply with our legal obligations concerning the steps taken to secure the personal information we collect and hold.
+We do everything reasonable within our power and control to prevent unauthorized use or disclosure of personal information we collect and hold.
+However, to the maximum extent permitted by law, we are not responsible for events arising from unauthorized use of or access to personal information except to the extent that such unauthorized use or access is as a result of our failure to comply with our legal obligations concerning the steps taken to secure the personal information we collect and hold.

 Additionally, in accordance with our statutory obligations, we will take reasonable steps to destroy or to de-identify personal information when the information is no longer required for the purpose(s) for which the information was collected.

 Where we destroy or de-identify personal information, we will endeavour to do so via a secure means.

 We take reasonable steps to ensure that the personal information we collect, use and disclose is accurate, complete and up-to-date.

 However, the accuracy of the information we hold largely depends on the accuracy of the information supplied to us or which we collect.
 If at any time you discover that any information we hold about you is inaccurate, out-of-date, incomplete, irrelevant or misleading, please contact us to correct the information.